Efficient Evader Detection in Mobile Sensor Networks

 \section{Mobile coverage problems and theoretical tools}

-Let $D\subset \R^{2}$ be a compact domain that is homeomorphic to a closed disk.
+Let $D\subseteq \R^{2}$ be a compact domain that is homeomorphic to a closed disk.
 We assume that the boundary $\partial D$ is piecewise-smooth.
-Let $X\subset D$ be a finite set of sensor locations.
+Let $X\subseteq D$ be a finite set of sensor locations.
 We equip the sensors with a sensing radius $r$, within which they can detect intruders and other sensors.
 More precisely, each sensor $x\in X$ covers a ball $B_r(x)=\{y\in\R^{2} : \|y-x\| \leqslant r\}$.
 Sensor $x$ immediately detects any intruder or sensor inside this sensing ball.
-We further assume that there exists a subset of immobile \emph{fence} sensors, $F\subset X$, such that $\partial D \subset \cup_{x \in F} B_{r}(x)$.
+We further assume that there exists a subset of immobile \emph{fence} sensors, $F\subseteq X$, that cover the boundary of the domain.
+In symbols, we require $\partial D \subseteq \cup_{x \in F} B_{r}(x)$.
 We may think of these fence sensors as being on the boundary, though this is not strictly necessary.

 The \emph{covered region} of the sensors is the set $C = D \cap (\cup_{x \in X} B_r(x))$.
 The static coverage problem asks if $D = C$ (equivalently, if $D \setminus C = \emptyset $).
 We do not need to know the coordinates of the sensors in order to address this problem.
-Indeed, using only sensor connectivity data as input, de Silva and Ghrist~\cite{Coordinate-free} formulate homological conditions that guarantee static coverage.
+Indeed, using only sensor connectivity data as input, de Silva and Ghrist~\cite{Coordinate-free,de2007coverage} formulate homological conditions that determine static coverage.